 The Abaddon Trilogy is a character-driven end-times anti-hero anthology, as told by the denizens of darkness.
 The only ‘good’ character is the alabaster Angel of God’s Wrath, who’s back for business– Smiting the Wicked.
-This series has tapped similar veins as Game of Thrones (epic, brutal narratives), Dresden Files (magic, monsters, mayhem), Dexter (murderous ‘hero’), True Blood (sexy, supernatural violence), Gotham (the mad criminal element).
+This series has tapped similar veins as Game of Thrones (epic, brutal narratives), the Dresden Files (magic, monsters, mayhem), Dexter (murderous ‘hero’), True Blood (sexy, supernatural violence), Sons of Anarchy (the outlaw life), and Gotham (the mad criminal element).

 The Scroll of Abaddon (which summons the Destroying Angel who begets the Biblical Apocalypse) has been found, and every vile creature man has ever nightmared of, or (d)evolved into, start creeping out of the shadows, seeking to annihilate one another until a sole victor alone clutches the power of Armageddon in their twisted, evil grasp.
 All desiring to plunder, subjugate, mutilate, or otherwise demolish Creation itself.